 I was asked to connect with my heart but I struggled particularly when stressed even though I was able to connect with myself well and connect deeply with others at times.
 I’m considering taking up tango and meditation in an effort to get myself more connected within but would also love to hear your thoughts.”

 So you’re not always an intellectual person.
 When you were born, you were not an intellectual person.
 When you were 1-year-old you weren’t an intellectual person.
 I’m assuming because I can’t think of any intellectual 1-year-olds.
-When you were two maybe you were protégée at three and was already coding and able to sell a video game or something like that when you were 10 or whatever, but you’ve not always been an intellectual person.
+When you were two maybe you were a prodigy, at three and was already coding and able to sell a video game like Elon Musk did or something like that when he was 10 or whatever, but you’ve not always been an intellectual person.

 Your identity has ossified around this thing called intellectual person and then other people tell you you’re smart and intelligent.
 Exactly, that’s how it happens.
 Other people tell you you’re smart and intelligent.
 This is very dangerous.
 Those other people while well meaning actually made it harder for you to grow and progress as a human being.
 I know because I was told and identified as intellectually-gifted early on as a child.